dasch-swiss/fileidentification-galaxy/README.md

 When used in generating policies, it sets remove_original in the policies to true (default false).

 `-p`
-[`--policies-path`] load a custom policies json file instead of the default policies
+[`--policies-path`] load a custom policies JSON file instead of the default policies

 `-e`
 [`--extend-policies`] append filetypes found in the directory to the given policies if they are missing in it.